Fortune Brands Innovations (FBIN) Scheduled to Post Earnings on Wednesday

-Fortune Brands Innovations (NYSE:FBIN – Get Free Report) last announced its quarterly earnings results on Tuesday, January 30th.
-The company reported $0.95 EPS for the quarter, topping analysts’ consensus estimates of $0.93 by $0.02.
-The business had revenue of $1.16 billion for the quarter, compared to analysts’ expectations of $1.14 billion.
-Fortune Brands Innovations had a return on equity of 22.61% and a net margin of 8.74%.
-The business’s quarterly revenue was up 2.6% on a year-over-year basis.
-During the same period in the previous year, the firm earned $1.07 EPS.
+Fortune Brands Innovations (NYSE:FBIN – Get Free Report) last posted its earnings results on Tuesday, January 30th.
+The company reported $0.95 earnings per share for the quarter, topping analysts’ consensus estimates of $0.93 by $0.02.
+The company had revenue of $1.16 billion during the quarter, compared to analyst estimates of $1.14 billion.
+Fortune Brands Innovations had a net margin of 8.74% and a return on equity of 22.61%.
+Fortune Brands Innovations’s revenue for the quarter was up 2.6% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.07 earnings per share.
 On average, analysts expect Fortune Brands Innovations to post $4 EPS for the current fiscal year and $5 EPS for the next fiscal year.

 Fortune Brands Innovations Increases Dividend